lbonzi/gads-old-design-auto-switcher/README.md

 ## Supported Languages

-The extension currently supports the following languages for interface interaction:
+The extension currently supports the following languages for the Google Ads Interface:

 - **English** (English)
 - **Italian** (Italiano)